 Viennese cafes also often serve terrific cakes; and other food and drink, from sausages to breakfast and beer.
 Check the menu; and choose your cakes at the counter if you’re not sure.

 All of the cafes reviewed are ones I would to return to.
-If a cafe does not appear in the list, that means either that I haven’t tried it yet; or that I have tried it and am not desperate to return.
+If a cafe does not appear in the list, that means either that I haven’t tried it yet; or that I have tried it and am not, erm, desperate to return.

 Cafe Bräunerhof (Stallburggasse 2, 1st District).
-Nestling in a back street near the tourist heart of Vienna, the Cafe Bräunerhof has nonetheless kept a wonderfully unrenovated traditional ambience, complete with uniformed waiters and, when I visited once, a musical trio at no extra charge.
-Has a particularly enjoyable good “stepping back in time” feeling, with plenty of locals reading books and newspapers.
+Nestling in a back street near the tourist heart of Vienna, the Cafe Bräunerhof has nonetheless kept a wonderfully unrenovated traditional ambience, complete with uniformed waiters and, sometimes, live music at no extra charge.
+The Bräunerhof has a particularly enjoyable good “stepping back in time” feeling, with plenty of locals reading books and newspapers.
 Apparently the Bräunerhof has a reputation for grumpy waiters but on numerous visits mine have been conspicuously fast and civil.
 One of my favourites.

 The cavernous, welcoming interior of the Cafe Bräunerhof